 Awabakal Aborigines were attracted to the area because of the availability of seafood.
 Their activities included bark canoe racing down the channel.
 In 1971 a midden was uncovered while clearing for housing near Swansea Heads.
 An archaeological excavation in 1972 revealed that this was a very old campsite, being carbon-dated as 7,800 years.
 The dig was conducted by Mrs. Frances Bentley and Prof. L.K.
 Dyall.
 Human remains were discovered, many stone implements and also food remains which enabled the researchers to reconstruct the diet of the inhabitants.

-Margaret, the last full blood Awabakal, had been taught by Threlkeld as a child.
+Margaret had been taught by Threlkeld as a child.
 She died in 1900.
 Some part-Awabakals outlived Margaret, including Black Adam who was blind in later years and lived in a slab hut at Black Adams Flat, Swansea South, until his death in 1940.
 In the period 1900 to 1920 some part-aborigines lived in makeshift huts at Cams Wharf and along the old railway line between Swansea and Caves Beach.

 Early Land Grants: